 What is a property inspection?

-When you make an application to the UK Border Agency for entry clearance into the United Kingdom, you may be requested to obtain an independent assessment of the number of rooms and occupants for the proposed accommodation.
+When you make an application to the UK Border Agency for entry clearance into the United Kingdom, you may be asked to get an independent assessment of the number of rooms and occupants for the proposed accommodation.

 A property assessment is to ensure the property is safe, in a good state of repair and doesn't pose a health and safety risk.
 It will also assess whether the property would become overcrowded if any more people were to move in.
 If the property meets the required standards then we will issue a confirmation letter which can be used as part of a visa application.